-THE SHOULDER GIRDLE
+THE SHOULDER PAGE

 This section was compiled by Frank M. Painter, D.C.